Your Guide to Parc Monceau Paris

 What’s in and around Parc Monceau?

 Parc Monceau is located in the charming 8th arrondissement, which is home to many small museums, classic Haussmann architecture, and beautiful private mansions.
-You can find some of the finest bourgeois builds of Paris in this neighborhood.
+You can find some of the finest bourgeois buildings of Paris in this neighborhood.

 - Manège du Parc Monceau: A traditional merry-go-round in the Parc where kids can ride horses, a Nautilus vessel, a firetruck, and a tram.
 (See the full list of carousels in Paris here.)

 - La Pyramide du Parc Monceau: A Replica of the pyramid of Cheops is a bit of a curiosity!
-It was installed during the period 1773-1778 when the columns, the arch etc were built.
+It was installed during the period 1773-1778 when the columns, the arch, etc were built.

 - Pierre Hermé Paris: The beloved chef has a pastry shop on Boulevard Malesherbes, serving delicious macarons, pastries, and chocolate.
 Address: 89 Bd Malesherbes.